 Get medical care right away if your child:

-Even though the adenoids are part of the immune system, removing them doesn't affect a child's ability to fight infections.
+Even though the adenoids are part of the immune system, removing them doesn't affect the body's ability to fight infections.
 The immune system has many other ways to fight germs.

 Reviewed by: Patrick C. Barth, MD